Foreign alliances of France: India

 In India, the French General Dupleix was allied to Murzapha Jung in the Deccan, and Chanda Sahib in the Carnatic Wars, in the conflict against Robert Clive.
 The French succeeded in the 1746 Battle of Madras, and the French and Indians fought together and vanquished Anwaruddin in 1749, but failed in the Battle of Arcot in 1751 and finally surrendered in 1752.
 The French again had a success at the capture of Fort St. David in 1758 under Lally, but were finally defeated at Masulipatam (1759) and Wandewash (1760).

 In 1782, Louis XVI sealed an alliance with the Peshwa Madhu Rao Narayan.
 As a consequence Bussy moved his troops to Isle de France (now Mauritius) and later contributed to the French effort in India in 1783.
-Suffren became the ally of Hyder Ali in the Second Anglo-Mysore War against British rules in India, in 1782–1783, fighting the British fleet on the coasts of India and Ceylon.
+Suffren became the ally of Hyder Ali in the Second Anglo-Mysore War against the British from 1782 to 1783, fighting the Royal Navy on the coasts of India and Ceylon.
 From February 1782 until June 1783 Suffren fought the English admiral Sir Edward Hughes and collaborated with the rulers of Mysore.
-Suffren fought in the Battle of Sadras on 17 February 1782, the Battle of Providien on 12 April near Trincomalee and the Battle of Negapatam (1782) on 6 July off Cuddalore, after which he seized upon the anchorage of Trincomalee, compelling the small British garrison to surrender.
+Suffren fought in the Battle of Sadras on 17 February 1782, the Battle of Providien on 12 April near Trincomalee and the Battle of Negapatam (1782) on 6 July off Cuddalore, after which he seized upon the anchorage of Trincomalee, compelling its small British garrison to surrender.
 An army of 3,000 French soldiers collaborated with Hyder Ali to capture Cuddalore.
 Finally the Battle of Trincomalee took place near that port on 3 September.
 These battles can be seen as the last battles of the Franco-British conflict that encompassed the American War of Independence, and would cease with the signature of the Treaty of Versailles (1783) establishing peace and recognizing America independence.

 Tactical alliances

-Some French alliances were purely tactical and short term, especially during the period of the Napoleonic Wars.
-Napoleon Bonaparte had launched the French Invasion of Egypt in 1798 and fought against the Ottomans to establish a French presence in the Middle East, with the ultimate dream of linking with a Muslim enemy of the British in India, Tipu Sultan, in order to oust the British from the Indian subcontinent.
+Some French alliances were purely tactical and short term, especially during the period of the French Revolutionary and Napoleonic Wars.
+Napoleon Bonaparte had launched the French invasion of Egypt in 1798 and fought against the Ottomans to establish a French presence in the Middle East, with the ultimate dream of linking up with the ruler of Mysore, Tipu Sultan, in order to attack British possessions in India.
 After having failed a first time, Napoleon entered into a Franco-Ottoman alliance and a Franco-Persian alliance in order to create an overland access for his troops to India.
-Following the visit of the Persian Envoy Mirza Mohammed Reza-Qazvini to Napoleon, the Treaty of Finkenstein formalized the alliance on 4 May 1807, in which France supported Persia's claim to Georgia, promising to act so that Russia would surrender the territory.
-In exchange, Persia was to fight Great Britain, and to allow France to cross the Persian territory to reach India.
+Following the visit of the Persian Envoy Mirza Mohammad-Reza Qazvini to Napoleon, the Treaty of Finkenstein formalized the alliance on 4 May 1807, in which France supported Persia's claim to Georgia, promising to act so that Russia would surrender the territory.
+In exchange, Persia was to declare war on Britain, and to allow France to cross the Persian territory to reach India.